DL::Function and DL::Importer#bind_function ignores abi and name when Fiddle is available

 May Ruby be with you.

-Updated by usa (Usaku NAKAMURA) about 8 years ago
+Updated by usa (Usaku NAKAMURA) over 9 years ago

 - Category set to ext